Cândido Rondon: Explorations

 As a result of Rondon's competence in constructing telegraph lines, he was put in charge of extending the telegraph line from Mato Grosso to the Amazon.
-In the course of constructing the line, he charted the Juruena river (an important tributary of the Tapajós river in northern Mato Grosso) and, in addition, he made peaceful contact with the Nambikwara tribe, which had until then killed all Westerners they had come in contact with.
-He also (in 1911) visited the ruins of the eighteenth century Real Forte Príncipe da Beira, the greatest historical relic of Rondônia, which had been abandoned in 1889, and was promoted as major of the Corps of Military Engineers, responsible for building the Cuiabá telegraph line to Santo Antonio do Madeira, the first to reach the Amazon region, which was called the "Rondon Commission".
+In the course of constructing the line, he charted the Juruena River (an important tributary of the Tapajós River in northern Mato Grosso) and, in addition, he made peaceful contact with the Nambikwara people, which had until then killed all Westerners they had come in contact with.
+In 1911, he also visited the ruins of the 18th-century Real Forte Príncipe da Beira, the greatest historical relic of Rondônia, which had been abandoned in 1889, and was promoted as major of the Corps of Military Engineers, responsible for building the Cuiabá telegraph line to Santo Antonio do Madeira, the first to reach the Amazon region.
 His works developed from 1907 to 1915.
 At the same time, the Madeira-Mamoré Railroad was being built, which together with the Rondon telegraphic exploration and integration helped to occupy the region of the present state of Rondônia.

 In May 1909, Rondon went on his longest expedition.
-He set out from the settlement of Tapirapuã in northern Mato Grosso heading northwest to meet up with the Madeira river, which is a major tributary of the Amazon River.
+He set out from the settlement of Tapirapuã in northern Mato Grosso heading northwest to meet up with the Madeira River, which is a major tributary of the Amazon River.
 By August, the party had eaten all of its supplies, and had to subsist on what they could hunt and gather from the forest.
 By the time they reached the Ji-Paraná River, they had no supplies.
-During their expedition they discovered a large river between the Juruena, and Ji-Paraná river, which Rondon named the River of Doubt.
+During their expedition, they discovered a large river between the Juruena and Ji-Paraná Rivers, which Rondon named the River of Doubt.
 To reach the Madeira, they built canoes, and reached the Madeira on Christmas Day, 1909.

 When Rondon reached Rio de Janeiro, he was hailed as a hero, because it was believed that he and the expedition had died in the jungle.
-After the expedition, he became the first director of the Brazilian Government's Indian Protection Agency, or the SPI.
+After the expedition, he became the first director of the Brazilian government's SPI.

 In September 1913, Rondon was struck by a poisoned arrow from the Nambikwara Indians.
-In 1914, with the Rondon Commission, he built 372 km of lines and five more telegraph stations: Pimenta Bueno, President Hermes, Presidente Pena (later Vila de Rondônia and present Ji-Paraná), Jaru and Ariquemes, in the area of the present state of Rondônia.
+In 1914, with the Rondon Commission, he built 372 km of lines and five more telegraph stations: Pimenta Bueno, President Hermes, Presidente Pena (later Vila de Rondônia and present Ji-Paraná), Jaru, and Ariquemes, in the area of the present state of Rondônia.
 On January 1, 1915, he completed his mission with the inauguration of the telegraph station in Santo Antônio do Madeira.

 The 52nd meridian west is also a geographical reference for the history of communications in Brazil.
 Rondon was the second human being to receive in his honor a meridian in his name.
 He fulfilled missions by opening roads, clearing lands, launching telegraph lines, mapping the land, and establishing cordial relations with the Indians.
-He maintained contact with several indigenous peoples.
+He maintained contact with several Indigenous peoples.